SmithersAssistant/smithers/README.md

 1. [Fork](https://help.github.com/articles/fork-a-repo/) this repository to your own GitHub account and then [clone](https://help.github.com/articles/cloning-a-repository/) it to your local device
 2. Install the dependencies: `npm install`
-3. Build the code and watch for changes: `npm run dev`
+3. Build the code and watch for changes: `npm start dev`
 4. In a new tab, start the application: `npm start`

 ### NOTE: